ChaoqinRobotics/LINS---LiDAR-inertial-SLAM/README.md

 ![sensor set](https://github.com/ChaoqinRobotics/LINS---LiDAR-inertial-SLAM/blob/master/sensor/fig_lidar.png)

-Because this sensor set has small translation and rotation between LiDAR and IMU, the extrinsic parameters in the config file can be set to zero. **But this may not be the case in other sensor sets.**
+Because this sensor set has small translation and rotation between LiDAR and IMU, the extrinsic parameters in the config file can be set to zero. **But this may not be the case in your sensor sets.**

 Also, in this version of LINS, please make sure that the vehicle starts at the flat road, i.e., the roll and pitch angles are close to zero.